Who we serve

 Our mission is to provide students with culturally relevant and responsive education and materials.
 Historically, African-Americans have struggled for educational equality and equity in the United States which includes being forced to attend segregated, underfunded, and overcrowded public schools.

-For many African-Americans, academic failure and literacy are often associated with lower socioeconomic status and social issues such as welfare dependency and incarceration.
-Teaching it Trill strives to create Culturally Relevant curriculum and professional developments in order to have a impact on the education experience of black and brown students across America.
+Teaching it Trill strives to create Culturally Relevant curriculum and highly engaging professional developments in order to have a positive impact on the education experiences of black and brown students across America.